Isomorphs in sheared binary Lennard-Jones glass: Transient response: Identifying candidate isomorphs

-A pragmatic approach to determining isomorphic temperatures is to take as our definition of the best empirically determined isomorph whose reduced flow stress matches that at the reference density.
-This is what we do from now on.
+Our pragmatic approach to determining a candidate isomorph is to find the curve along which the reduced flow stress is invariant.
+This can always be determined, much like in equilibrium a curve of constant excess entropy can always be determined; further analysis then addresses the degree to which other quantities of interest are also invariant.
 The procedure of simulating several temperatures at each density in order to make a linear fit would be very time consuming if it should be done at each density of interest.
-To save work we can instead use the analytic expression, Eqs.~\eqref{eq:isomorph_from_h_rho} and \eqref{eq:B_A_from_two_points}.
+To save work we can instead use the analytic expressions for Lennard-Jones isomorphs presented in Appendix~\ref{subsec:analytic}, Eqs.~\eqref{eq:isomorph_from_h_rho} and \eqref{eq:B_A_from_two_points}.
 For studying the isomorphs we consider from now on ten different densities, labelled with subscripts starting from zero, as $\rho_0=1.183$, $\rho_1=1.1\rho_0$, \ldots, $\rho_9=(1.1)^9\rho_0$.
 In applying the analytic expression for isomorphs, we have to treat $\rho_0$ separately.
-Related to its somewhat low value of the correlation coefficient $R$ (Fig.~\ref{fig:4methods}) and the fact that methods for determining isomorphic temperature starting from this density diverge rather quickly (Fig.~\ref{fig:different_t}), it turns out that no parameterisation of the analytic formula can match the reduced flow stress over the full range from $\rho_0$ up to $\rho_9$.
+Related to its somewhat low value of the correlation coefficient $R$ (Fig.~\ref{fig:4methods}) and the fact that methods for determining isomorphic temperature starting from this density diverge rather quickly (Fig.~\ref{fig:different_t}), it turns out that no parameterization of the analytic formula can match the reduced flow stress over the full range from $\rho_0$ up to $\rho_9$.
 Such a parameterization can be found for the range $\rho_1$ to $\rho_9$, however.
 Thus we work as follows: Given the reduced flow stress at $\rho_0$ (and $T_0=0.3$) we use the linear fits in Fig.~\ref{fig:fsxy_t}(a,b) to determine the temperatures of matching reduced flow stress at densities $\rho_1$ and $\rho_9$, respectively.
 From Eq.~\eqref{eq:B_A_from_two_points} with $\rho_2$ replaced by $\rho_9$, and using these fit-determined temperatures $T_1$ and $T_9$ we fix the parameter $B/A$.
 Finally for the remaining densities $\rho_2, \ldots, \rho_8$ we determine the isomorphic temperatures from Eq.~\eqref{eq:isomorph_from_h_rho} in the form